-So, if you are a project or programme manager, think about diversity and inclusion when you plan your projects.
+Since diversity and inclusion is not taught on typical project management courses so, if you are a project or programme manager, think about diversity and inclusion when you plan your projects.
 Explain the benefits of inclusion and diversity to key decision makers, enforce it when recruiting for talent and create a culture of strong communication and exchange of ideas.
 In today’s competitive economy, I don’t see the reason for your executives to refuse.

 Shakil Butt is a HR and leadership consultant, founder of HR Hero for Hire, writer and international speaker.
 You can connect with Shakil on Linkedin.